 How Long Does Delivery Take of my Order?

-Each door is manufactured to your order and takes 5-7 working days to be delivered.
-All of our deliveries happen on a Thursday, so last orders for the following Thursday week are Tuesday lunch times.
+Each door is manufactured to your order and takes 7-14 working days to be delivered.
+We will advise of a delivery date as soon as we have one.

 I need a different door size to the ones listed on-line?

 We can supply any door of any size.
-At the moment, our web site can do bespoke sizes up to 5mm either size of the standard size.
+At the moment, our web site can do bespoke sizes up to 5mm larger than the standard size and down to the next.
 All other sizes have to manually calculated - please Contact Us with your requirements.

 Do you offer credit?